 Use of dual sterilant

-Ours is the only FDA-cleared sterilizer that operates with two distinct chemistries in the same chamber at the same time, thereby increasing the efficacy of the sterilization process.
+Ours is a FDA-cleared sterilizer that operates with two distinct chemistries in the same chamber at the same time, thereby increasing the efficacy of the sterilization process.

 Use of the microcondensation layer